LLNL/RAJA/docs/sphinx/user_guide/feature/index.rst

     RAJA::ListSegment(RAJA::Index_type *Aptr,size_t Alen)

-Lastly, the ``RAJA::StaticIndexSet<T>`` may be used to hold different instances of segments.
-The utility of the ``RAJA::StaticIndexSet<T>`` is demonstrated in the Red-Black Gauss-Sidel algorithm wherein parallism may be exposed by decomposing the algorithm into two sweeps.
+Lastly, the ``RAJA::StaticIndexSet<T>`` may be used to hold different instances of segments, i.e. a collection of ``RAJA::RangeSegments``.
-We refer the reader to the example ``example-gauss-sidel.cpp`` for further detail.
+The utilty of the RAJA containers is illustrated in the tutorial, in particular we refer the reader to :ref:`indexset-label` for further detail.